k3po/k3po/SPEC.md

 If the `.kp` parameter is present, see [Content-Type Sniffing](#content-type-sniffing) for further server requirements when attaching the downstream.

-If the upstream HTTP request transfer is either incomplete or else complete but does not end in a `RECONNECT` command frame, then the server should consider this as unexpected connection loss for the emulated WebSocket connection.

 ## Sending the Upstream Request

 ### Client Upstream Requirements